-University of Houston guard Corey Davis Jr. can seemingly get his shot off whenever he needs to.
+University of Houston guard Corey Davis Jr. helped turn UH into a power program.
 (Photo by F. Carter Smith.)

 That's something of a rare sight.
 Houston coach Kelvin Sampson giving an official some love.
 (Photo by F. Carter Smith.)

-DeJon Jarreau's ability to get to the rim figures to only become more important for the University of Houston.
+DeJon Jarreau's ability to push the pace and get to the rim is game changing for the University of Houston.
 (Photo by F. Carter Smith.)